Pieter Omtzigt: Political positions

-Omtzigt was seen as representative of the CDA's eurosceptic wing.
+Omtzigt was long seen as representative of the CDA's Eurosceptic wing.
 He has been critical of European Central Bank policies and, in 2020, pushed his party to support the idea of the Netherlands opting-out of unwanted EU programs.
+During the campaign for the 2023 Dutch general election, Omtzigt positioned himself as a centrist: conservative on immigration and climate change but leftist on reducing poverty and improving healthcare.
+At EWs 2024 HJ Schoo speech, Omtzigt advocated for a social market economy, arguing that the role of the national government should be enlarged.
+He believed the government should be less constrained by the EU, and he called for a revision of the tax system to favor large corporations less.
+In the same speech, Omtzigt drew attention to low birth rates in the Netherlands and other European countries.
+He suggested this might require more labor migration from outside of Europe, and he said that "its geopolitical implications [would be] difficult to underestimate."

+In 2024, he called the ministerial responsibility that the Dutch cabinet has for acts by the Dutch royal family problematic.
+He suggested that either the responsibility should be curtailed or its family members should only perform ceremonial duties.
+Omtzigt cited the involvement of Princess Laurentien of the Netherlands in the aftermath of the childcare benefits scandal and the work of Queen Máxima of the Netherlands for the Secretary-General of the United Nations.

 Controversy

-In 2017, media in the Netherlands described how fake news reports of Malaysia Airlines Flight 17 crash were propagated with the support of Omtzigt who introduced a Russian man as an "eyewitness" of the crash on a public expert debate in May 2017.
-The man, who was an asylum-seeker from Ukraine, never witnessed the crash, and his speech, texted to him by Omtzigt prior to the interview, repeated one of the Russia-promoted versions of Mig jets downing the Boeing.
-Shortly thereafter, journalists determined that R. had not been at home on the night of the crash and he had already been interviewed by officials who had discounted him as a witness.
-He acknowledged via Twitter that he had acted carelessly and a few days later resigned from the spokesperson for the MH17 file.
+In 2017, media in the Netherlands described how fake news reports of the Malaysia Airlines Flight 17 crash were propagated with the support of Omtzigt, who introduced a Russian man as an "eyewitness" of the crash into a public expert debate in May 2017.
+The man, who was an asylum-seeker from Ukraine, never witnessed the crash, and his speech, texted to him by Omtzigt prior to the interview, repeated one of the Russia-promoted versions of MiG jets downing the Boeing.
+Shortly thereafter, journalists determined that the man had not been at home on the night of the crash and he had already been interviewed by officials who had discounted him as a witness.
+He acknowledged via Twitter that he had acted carelessly and a few days later resigned as the spokesperson for the MH17 file.

+Personal life

+Omtzigt married Ayfer Koç in 2009 and they have two children.
+He also has two step-children.
+He is a Catholic and says he is inspired by Catholic social teaching; he also used to be a friend of Bishop Martinus Patrus Maria Muskens of Breda.

+Omtzigt and his family live in Enschede.